thehellmaker/thehellmaker-site/src/content/blog/are-sqlite-faster-than-direct-file-writes.md

 ## Conclusing (SQLite does inmemory buffering of the data to make it look like its faster)
 SQLite indeed has some optimizations by buffering data in memory before even writing to a files and it would write data to file in a Queue fashion using multiple threads which makes it look like its faster than direct to file writes but not true in reality.
 However it does ensure durability at a transaction level with PRAGMA synchronous = FULL.

 Thanks for reading.
 Hope you enjoyed it.
-The code for all the experiments are written in rust and can be found [here](https://github.com/thehellmaker/systems-experiments/tree/main/sqlite-vs-direct-file-write).
+The code for all the experiments are written in Rust and can be found [here](https://github.com/thehellmaker/systems-experiments/tree/main/sqlite-vs-direct-file-write).